techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-vivo-s17e-location-is-wrong-drfone-by-drfone-virtual-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983588/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 2: How to Fix Vivo S17e Location Accuracy Issue?

+Now that you know the possible causes of why you have an incorrect location, we will not share with you the fixes that you can do to get a more accurate location when you use your phone.

 ### _Option #1:_ Enable the “Location Services” on your phone

 To fix the wrong location issue, you will need to check that your “Location Services” are turned on.
 You can enable the “Location Services” by following the steps below.